voquis/pdfapi/README.md

 Note that restarting apache2 will terminate the container so will need to run ```docker container start pdfapi_dev``` and then reconnect.

 # Contributing
 Contributions are welcome in the form of issue reporting and pull-requests, please fork the repository with any proposed changes.
 Please ensure 100% unit test code coverage is maintained and that tests are run locally with ```composer test``` before pushing your changes.
+To generate unit test coverage report, run ```composer phpunit-html```.
+These commands are defined in ```composer.json``` under ```scripts```.